ops-center/searchlight/README.md

     1. [Icinga2](docs/contribution-guide/icinga2/build.md)
     2. [Searchlight Controller](docs/contribution-guide/controller/build.md)

+## Versioning Policy
+There are 2 parts to versioning policy:
+ - Operator version: Voyager __does not follow semver__, rather the _major.minor_ version of operator points to the Kubernetes client version.
+You can verify this from the `glide.yaml` file.
+This means there might be breaking changes between point releases of the operator.
+This generally manifests as changed annotation keys or their meaning.
+Please always check the release notes for upgrade instructions.
+ - TPR version: monitoring.appscode.com/v1alpha1 is considered in alpha.
+This means breaking changes to the YAML format might happen among different releases of the operator.

 ## Support
 If you have any questions, you can reach out to us.

 * [Slack](https://slack.appscode.com)